| |

 Sometimes there was further torture before the fire was lit.

-The whole event was a popular festival for the devout, who enjoyed
+The whole event was a popular festival for the devout, who

 Children and grandchildren of the condemned were prohibited

-from becoming priests, judges or magistrates, lawyers, notaries,
+from becoming priests, judges or magistrates, lawyers,

-accountants, physicians, surgeons, or even shopkeepers.
-They
+notaries, accountants, physicians, surgeons, or even shopkeepers.

-of limpieza de sangre, the descendants of heretics,
+limit.
+Under statutes of limpieza de sangre,

-like those of Jews and Moors, suffered civil disabilities because
+the descendants of heretics, like those of Jews and Moors,

-of their "tainted blood".
-San benitos worn
+blood".
+San benitos worn by heretics were

-of shame so that no one should forget their heretical ancestors.
+so that no one should forget their heretical ancestors.

-The Spanish Inquisition continued its work for centuries, and
+The Spanish Inquisition continued its work for centuries,

-similar practices to their colonies, not only to the New World
+exported similar practices to their colonies, not only

-but also east to countries like Goa.
-The fact that few of the
+to the New World but also east to countries like Goa.

-indigenous people of the New World could be induced to convert
+World could be induced to convert should have meant that

-should have meant that there was little recidivism, and therefore
+there was little recidivism, and therefore little heresy.

-little heresy.
 In fact many hundreds of heresy trials were conducted

 in South America.